 Once you have your BTU calculation in mind, your search will become far simpler, and you won’t waste money on running juggernaut rads at half-power or lining up six electric heaters to top up an exposed room come winter.

 Pushing the Tempo

 You can increase or decrease a radiator’s BTU in a few ways, such as increasing the temperature of the water that you run through the system.
 While the general heat used is 50°C, this can be upped to 60°C with a minor adjustment that will boost your radiator BTU.

 And when it comes to the material of the radiator you have in mind, this also has a big bearing upon the product’s BTU output.
 If you require the biggest heat from the smallest possible radiator, one of our aluminium models is the only way to go.

 Simply put, BTUs are the universal unit for the measurement of radiator efficiency.

 Think of them as a radiator sizing guide and sure-fire path to discovering the right sized radiator for your room.

 Now go enjoy browsing our site with an even better idea of the radiator that will perfectly suit you!

-And if you need any advice or help regarding what we’ve just covered, then give our expert team a call or stop by the store.
+And if you need any advice or help regarding what we’ve just covered, then give our expert team a call.